sf-wdi-22-23/modules-22/w05-project-1/weekend-homework/weekend-homework.md

    - [Intro to Ruby arrays, hashes, and blocks](https://github.com/sf-wdi-22-23/modules-23/blob/master/w06-ruby-on-rails/d1-dusk-intro-to-ruby/tutorials-arrays-hashes-blocks.md)

 2. Take about fifteen minutes (total) skimming through the following 3 free books on Ruby.
-Spend a little time really reading the contents and seeing what piques your interest.
+Spend a little time really reading the table of contents (if there is one) and seeing what piques your interest.

  - http://poignant.guide/book/chapter-1.html
  - http://humblelittlerubybook.com/book/html/index.html